-Helen Pashgian is a pioneer of Southern California’s Light and Space movement of the 1960s and 1970s.
+Helen Pashgian is a pioneer of Southern California’s Light and Space movement of the 1960s and 1970s, which revolved around the sun and its shifting quality of light.
 Her abstract sculptures in cast polyester resin include columns, discs, and spheres in delicate coloration, suspended or encased within coated glass forms.
 Her semi-translucent surfaces contain illumination, which changes as a viewer moves around her forms.

 She was one of the few women in this male-dominated group of artists, who included James Turrell, Larry Bell, Peter Alexander, Robert Irwin, and DeWain Valentine.
 After World War II, these Light and Space artists experimented with materials used in the aerospace industry, such as fiberglass, polyester resin, glass, and plastics.
 Although Pashgian has shown her work steadily in solo and group shows since that time, she never achieved the same widespread recognition as her male contemporaries since women were overlooked in the art world at that time.

 Pashgian studied art history at Pomona College where she met James Turrell.
 She received her M.A. from Boston University and was headed for a career in academia or museum work.
 While pursuing a Ph.D. at Harvard, Pashgian accidentally transitioned into art making.